 Like what you’ve read?
-Keep going, especially if you are a literary agent on the prowl for a completed manuscript, women’s fiction, 92k words.
+Keep going, especially if you are a literary agent on the prowl for a polished manuscript, literary fiction, 90k words.
 In fact, let’s save some time.
 Here’s my query:

-One woman just might find the courage to break free.
+One woman, though, just might find a way to break free.